AyushBiotech/GeneFlow/README.md

 - Open Reading Frame (ORF) detection and custom minimum ORF length selection
 - Transcription of DNA to mRNA
 - Translation of mRNA into an amino acid sequence
+- Saves the output in a file with timestamp

 ## Technologies Used
 - Python 3